k8-scalar/MigratingKubernetes/README.md

 These numbers are collected separately for the various functional aspects of the [aforementioned taxonomy report](https://arxiv.org/abs/2002.02806); these functional aspects are also listed in the first column of the Summary Excel sheet.

-### Quantitative analysis for paper findings
+### Migration guidance framework
-Table 6 and Table 7 of the paper present in their last rows summarizing statistics.
-These statistics are computed by the following two sheets for Table 6 and Table 7 respectively
+Table 8 and Table 9 of the paper present in their last rows summarizing statistics.
+These statistics are computed by the following two sheets for Table 8 and Table 9 respectively:

-A [quantative analysis sheet for Table 6](QuantitativeAnalysisTable6.xlsx) allows to compute summarizing statistics, which are presented in the last row of Table 6.
+A [quantative analysis sheet for Table 8](QuantitativeAnalysisTable8.xlsx) allows to compute summarizing statistics, which are presented in the last row of Table 6.
 It also presents for each sub-aspect the number of features with matching tests, including those without valid test results but they can be potentially improved.
 These numbers allow thus to perform a cost-benefits analysis of improving existing test modules in order to achieve a better feature coverage.
 The main findings have been summarized in Section 3.10

-A [quantative analysis sheet for Table 7](QuantitativeAnalysisTable7.xlsx) allows to compute a summary of the migration guidance framework by answering questions about about the number of feature incompatibilities that belong to a particular class of migration ease.
-These classses of migration ease can be distinguished by a simple scoring system that indicates the ese of migration from a source vendor to a target vendor:
+A [quantative analysis sheet for Table 9](QuantitativeAnalysisTable9.xlsx) allows to compute a summary of the migration guidance framework by answering questions about about the number of feature incompatibilities that belong to a particular class of migration ease.
+These classses of migration ease can be distinguished by a simple scoring system that indicates the ease of migration from a source vendor to a target vendor:
-  * 5: automated migration of k8s resources for all features of the sub-aspect
+  * 5: For all subsets of features supported by the source vendor, automated migration is possible
-  * 4: automated migration of k8s resources for some features of the sub-aspect and for the other features automated, vendor-agnostic reconfiguration is possible
+  * 4: For all subsets of features supported by the source vendor, automated migration or vendor-agnostic reconfiguration is possible
-  * 3 automated, vendor agnostic reconfiguration for all features is possible
+  * 3: For all subsets of features supported by the source vendor, only vendor-agnostic reconfiguration is possible
-  * 2 automated, vendor agnostic reconfiguration for some features is possible
+  * 2: For some subsets of features supported by the source vendor, automated migration or vendor agnostic reconfiguration is possible
-  * 1 custom, vendor-specific translation of input/output data is possible for all or some features
+  * 1: Only custom, vendor-specific translation of input/output data is possible for some subsets of features supported by the source vendor
-  * 0 none of the features of the sub-aspect are supported the by target vendor
+  * 0: None of the feature subsets supported by the source vendor are supported by the target vendor
-  * – none of the features of the sub-aspect are supported by the source vendor
+  * –: None of the feature subsets of the sub-aspect are sup-ported by the source vendor

-The last rows of Table 7 show then the number of occurences of scores with a particular range (e.g. The `number of scores <=2` indicate the number of difficult feature incompatibilities for which no complete vendor-agnostic approach exists, The `number of scores >=4` indicate the number of functional sub-aspects of the taxonomy where a few feature incompatibilities exist -- if any -- and these can all be bridged by means of a vendor-agnostic approach.
+The last rows of Table 9 show then the number of occurences of scores with a particular range (e.g. The `number of scores <=2` indicate the number of difficult feature incompatibilities for which no complete vendor-agnostic approach exists, The `number of scores >=4` indicate the number of functional sub-aspects of the taxonomy where a few feature incompatibilities exist -- if any -- and these can all be bridged by means of a vendor-agnostic approach.
 The presented information allows to improve the state-of-the-art approaches for migrating or federating container platforms across cloud providers with better support for feature compatibility.